Alexandra Park, Poole: Developments in the 1930s

 With these proposals ensued a legal tussle with adjacent residents who objected to buildings being erected in the park.
-The basis of their objection was the fact that covenants attached to the leases of properties surrounding the park restricted the construction of buildings on land constituting the park.
+The basis of their objection was that covenants attached to the leases of properties surrounding the park restricted the construction of buildings on land constituting the park.
 This went back as far as an agreement dated 29 September 1885.
 The position adopted by the Council was to question whether this right had in effect been "estopped" by the inaction of adjoining property owners when the original pavilion had been erected in 1923.
 It was concluded that this view was marginal and negotiations were entered into with the objectors.
 Only partial agreement was reached so the Council made an application to extinguish the covenant insofar as the application for buildings, and an inquiry was held.
 The appointed arbitrator ultimately held in favour of the Council.

 In March 1934, during the negotiation period, tenders were received from: